goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   their job.
 Whenever feasible, plugins should hash information like Content IDs or player names on the client side so that a server-side data breach does not reveal information.
+- Plugins must take care to not expose a list of other plugin users or allow an easy way to test whether a specific user is using any plugin.
+Users may list themselves in a public directory if they so choose, but this risk should be identified to the user.
 - Plugins collecting information for telemetry or analytics purposes must capture as little information as necessary, and must clearly explain to the user what is being collected and why.